alallema/picture_dictionnary/README.md

 Picture Dictionnary follows the principle of **Monorepo** strategy, this means that all (micro)services running in production should be inside this repo Except Api and Redis Datastore.
 Let's take a look of each folder:

-* In **api**, we have the service that allows us to make request to the picture-dictionnary
+* In **api**, we have the service that allows us to make request to the picture-dictionnary This is for now the only service to be independent

 * In **vision-client**, we have an dev client that retreive all images informations request to google-cloud-vision

 * In **redis-client**, we have an dev client that post and get all informations from redis datastore

 * In **core**, there is useful structs or constant useful and shared between subproject

+* In **scraper**, not implement yet but has to scrap picture and video from differents sources.
+So they will be surely multiple scraper

 **Docker** Have to be remade for now it's just launch redis datastore and api